SaaS payment gateway

 As we’ve found out, the main purpose of a gateway is the secure transfer of payment information between all participants in the processing, with the use of all necessary tools for protecting sensitive data from fraud.
 These measures include TLS (SSL), encryption, tokenisation, etc. In addition to security tools, providers must continually maintain their infrastructure through penetration testing, monitoring, scanning, and other measures.
 As SaaS organisations deal with a large flow of transactions from users around the world, protecting their clients' confidential information is crucial.

 The payment gateway API is important for SaaS companies like nothing else because they need to accept payments on-site, avoiding the risk of abandonment.
 With this in mind, service providers offer merchants a customisable API so that they can seamlessly interact with customers.
-In addition, custom gateways provide a great convenience for buyers, significantly enhancing their experience with the product.
+In addition, custom gateways provide great convenience for buyers, significantly enhancing their experience with the product.

 What do you need to consider when choosing a SaaS payment gateway

 Despite the robust security tools that providers have, there’s always a risk of data breaches and fraud.
-Such incidents can harm the reputation of a company and lead to loss of revenue.
+Such incidents can harm the reputation of a company and lead to a loss of revenue.
 Only a processing solution that meets the strictest requirements of the Payment Card Industry Data Security Standard (PCI DSS) can protect your client’s sensitive details.
 Check out all the protection tools a particular provider uses and make sure that they have a valid certificate of compliance with PCI DSS.

 Payment options available